-- showing disapproval or disappointment with the child's behaviour. - keeping the child in at break-times to complete or do extra work (supervised by staff). - alteration of seating position within the classroom. - sending the child (by prior arrangement) to work in silence in another classroom, though care must be taken with the extra work set to ensure that the subject matter does not become associated with the punishment. - sending the child, by arrangement, to the Headmaster or Deputy Head. - asking for the replacement of lost or damaged books/equipment by arrangement with the child's parents. - contacting the parents regarding the child's behaviour or lateness. - putting a child on report, in which the child's behaviour in each lesson is recorded by the teacher concerned. - having children do their homework and any extra work in the Quiet Room each night, by arrangement with the child's parents. - Senior Leadership Team detention - Temporary or permanent exclusion, as expressed in the parents' 'Acceptance Form'.
+- showing disapproval or disappointment with the child's behaviour. - keeping the child in at break-times to complete or do extra work (supervised by staff). - alteration of seating position within the classroom. - organising for a pupil to work in silence in another classroom, though care must be taken with the extra work set to ensure that the subject matter does not become associated with the punishment.
+Staff should arrange this prior to the lesson - organising for the pupil to see and work with the Headmaster or Deputy Head. - asking for the replacement of lost or damaged books/equipment by arrangement with the child's parents. - contacting the parents regarding the child's behaviour or lateness. - putting a child on report, in which the child's behaviour in each lesson is recorded by the teacher concerned. - having children do their homework and any extra work in the Quiet Room each night, by arrangement with the child's parents. - Senior Leadership Team detention - Temporary or permanent exclusion, as expressed in the parents' 'Acceptance Form'.